F1 driver helmets: What designs have been unveiled ahead of the 2026 season?

 Fernando Alonso

-Fernando Alonso appeared to use a camouflage design in the Barcelona shakedown, but prominent throughout his F1 helmet designs have been red, yellow and light blue – combining the flag of Spain with the flag of Asturias, his home Principality in Spain.
+Fernando Alonso used a camouflage design in the Barcelona shakedown, but prominent throughout his F1 helmet designs have been red, yellow and light blue – combining the flag of Spain with the flag of Asturias, his home Principality in Spain.

 Lance Stroll

-Also seemingly carrying a camouflage design in Barcelona, Lance Stroll’s helmets at Aston Martin have tended to be on brand with British Racing Green throughout – though his 2026 design is TBC.
+Also seemingly carrying a camouflage design in Barcelona, Lance Stroll’s helmets at Aston Martin have tended to be on brand with British Racing Green throughout.

 Haas